PHOTOGRAPHY

 STYLING

-Prior to capturing images, check your subject over for anything that might be distracting: lint or pet hair on clothes; uneven buttons or zippers; out-of-place collars or lapels; clothes that are riding up or half tucked in; a shiny forehead; and fly-away hairs.
-Always ask permission before approaching the subject, or have the subject adjust the issue on their own.
+Before capturing images, check your subject for anything distracting: lint or pet hair on clothes; uneven buttons or zippers; out-of-place collars or lapels; clothes that are riding up or half tucked in; a shiny forehead; and fly-away hairs.
+Always ask permission before approaching the subject, or have the subject adjust the issue independently.

 SAMPLE WARDROBE COMMUNICATIONS